AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ## Here's how

+Here are the step-by step instructions.
+We will assume that you have a  repository checked out from git in a local folder e.g. `C:\Code\SomeRepository`.
+And that you have a recent version of the `dotnet` command line installed, such that `dotnet format` works.

 ### 1: Prepare the repository to use dotnet local tools

 First, prepare the repository to [use dotnet local tools](https://learn.microsoft.com/en-us/dotnet/core/tools/local-tools-how-to-use) by creating a tools manifest.

-Assuming that your repository checkout folder is e.g. `C:\Code\SomeRepository`, it goes like this:
+It goes like this:

 ```cmd
 cd C:\Code\SomeRepository